 ARTICLE I – NAME: The name of the club will be “The Blacklake Swim Club.”

 ARTICLE II – OBJECTIVE: The objective of this club is to administer the use of the Tourney Hill swimming pool facility for the benefit and enjoyment of all who are members of this club.
-This is a member-owned managed, nonprofit mutual benefit corporation.
+This is a member-managed, nonprofit mutual benefit corporation.
 The club will abide by the CC&Rs of Blacklake Village and Tourney Hill Owners Association.

 ARTICLE III – MEMBERSHIP:

 Membership will be limited to persons who are residents or homeowners in either the Blacklake Village or nearby residential areas, pay non-refundable annual membership dues and sign an agreement accepting certain responsibilities and holding the Swim Club harmless.
 New members will pay a one-time initiation fee.
 Owners of multiple Blacklake units must have a paid membership for each unit from which residents enjoy Swim Club privileges.
 People who reside at the unit for which a membership fee is paid shall be considered to be full members.
 Guest visitors of members have full use of the Swim Club facilities in accordance with the BLSC Rules and Regulations.
-Membership cards must be presented within the facility upon request.
-If membership cards fobs or keys are lost, a replacement fee will may be charged.
+If membership fobs or keys are lost, a replacement fee may be charged.

 Members will have full voting privileges at the annual meeting and special meetings of members.